clragon/GradeCalc/README.md

 ### Notice
 This project is focused on the grade system in switzerland.
-It _can_ calulate with other grade-systems but keep in mind it wsn't primarily intended to do so.
+It can calulate with other grade-systems but keep in mind it wsn't primarily intended to do so.

 Feel free to use it under the provided [license](https://github.com/clragon/GradeCalc/blob/master/LICENSE).
-Furthermore I welcome any pull requests, issues or suggestions that would improve the project in this or any regard.
+I welcome any pull request, issue or suggestion.